JayRSG/library_management_api_as_v2/Readme.md

 No licensing.
 Just feel free to use it, change it, modify it, redistribute it.

 ## Acknowledgements

-I'd like to thank myself for building this project.
+Thanks `AS` for inspiring me to build this project.

 ## Contact

-Thanks for not contacting.